IlyaAgarishev/qiqi/README.md

 ### How to use

 1. Use `yarn install` to install node-modules
-2. Use `yarn build` to start the project
+2. Use `yarn build` to build the project
 3. Go to chrome://extensions/ , than upload build folder